whiteribbonalliance/dashboard-front/README.md

 npm run format
 ```

-## Hot to add a new dashboard

-Make sure the campaign associated with this dashboard was also created in the back-end.

-1. At `src/configurations` create a new configuration file (use `example.ts` for an example) for the new dashboard.
-2. At `src/configurations/index.ts` import the new configuration, for
-   example `import { configuration as exampleConfig } from './example'`.
-3. At `src/configurations/index.ts` include the imported configuration in `dashboardsConfigs`, for
-   example `export const dashboardsConfigs = [exampleConfig]`.
-4. Add new translations e.g. the title and subtext (check the back-end README).
+## Translations

-5. If translation is allowed in the back-end, the `title` and `subtext` should be added
+If translations is allowed in the back-end, the `title` and `subtext` should be added
 to `front_translations/to_translate.json` e.g. to translate the `title` for campaign with code `example` include the
 key `"example-title": "Example title"` or for the `subtext` include `"example-subtext": "Example subtext"`.
 Then
 run `python translate_front.py`.
 Once translations have been applied, a new folder called `languages` should have
 been created inside `front_translations`.
 Copy the `languages` folder to this project at `src/app/i18n`.

-## Translations

 Check `README.md` inside the back-end project for more details about translations.